linkerd/website/README.md

 ### Updating docs from Linkerd

-See [slate documentation](slate-linkerd) `./build` will grab whatever's on master from slate-linkerd and add it to the public dir.
+See [slate documentation](slate-linkerd) `./build` will grab whatever's on main from slate-linkerd and add it to the public dir.

 ### Creating a new release